ddl-wasanthag/domino-ai-flows/README.md

     )
 ```

-The output of the last task is then returned as the final output to the flow.
+You will also notice that we have marked the output of this task as the "Random Forest Model" Flow Artifact with Artifact type MODEL.
+This will surface this particular output in the Flow Artifacts view.

 # Environment Requirements